Social Media to Promote Research: Tips & Advice

 - Try to avoid getting into arguments or disagreements online, particularly with prominent people in your field.

 - If you do get into a debate, or disagreement, try to keep your contributions positive and polite, and consider taking the discussion to email or private messages if you want to continue the conversation.

 - Be sure to read the terms and conditions of any social media site before creating an account.

 - Most of the time you retain copyright to anything you create or post on a social media site, but nearly all of them have a clause that grants them a license to use your content in any way they wish.

 - Don't post content on social media sites that you don't want to share with the whole world.

-- If you want to post content, protect yourself by adding a copyright statement (or Creative Commons license) on your materials.
+- If you want to post content, protect yourself by adding a copyright statement (or Creative Commons licence) on your materials.

 - Respect other people's copyright rights, too.
-Don't post anything unless you have permission, or are allowed via Creative Commons license.
+Don't post anything unless you have permission, or are allowed via Creative Commons licence.